LucasBarretto86/LearningJS/LearningExpressJS/README.md

 ## Handling routes, requests and responses

-The dumbest way of be able to get multiple endpoints, would be ro repeat the statement `app.get`
+The simplest way to handle multiple endpoints would be to repeat the statement `app.get` like this:

 ```js
 // app.js